VILLASframework/node/paper/paper.md

 # Summary

 VILLASnode is a multi-protocol gateway, designed to facilitate real-time data exchange between various components of geographically distributed real-time experiments.
 Components can be testbeds, digital real-time simulators, software tools, and physical devices.
 It is designed for the co-simulation of power system and related energy applications.
-VILLASnode was originally designed for co-simulation of electrical networks, but was further developed for a bigger variety of use cases and domains.
+VILLASnode was originally designed for the co-simulation of electrical networks, but since then was further extended to cover a bigger variety of use cases and domains.
-Whereas distributed computing, systems, and algortihms aim to solve a common task, geographically distributed experiments link infrastructures with different components to make these components accessible to other infrastructures.
-Thus, data exchanges are possible that would not be possible in one single infrastructure.
 VILLASnode serves as the gateway that connects components across different infrastructures by providing a set of protocols and customized third-party implementations, e.g., different simulators.
 It enables seamless collaboration in research and testing environments while safeguarding the intellectual property of the infrastructures.
 The components of every infrastructure appear as a black box.
 The infrastructure does not need to share models or confidential information.

-VILLASnode is a Linux command line tool, which can run as installed from source or as a container.
+VILLASnode is a set of Linux command line tools and shared library.
+It can be installed from source or via a OCI container.
 It is written in C/C++ and designed in a modular and extensible way.

 All components that are interfaced by the VILLASnode gateway are represented by nodes ($n$).
 These nodes act as sinks or sources for data specific to the component.
 Every node is an instance of a node-type.
 In a single VILLASnode instance, multiple instances of the same node-type can co-exist at the same time.
 The basic data package, common for all node-types, includes timestamped data, constituting a sample.
 Up to 64 values can form a sample.
 Samples may need modification or filtering.
 VILLASnode supports hooks ($h$) for this purpose.
 Hooks are simple callback functions, which are called whenever a message is processed.